AllamGowriSankar0001/React-Learning-Path/2.Advanced-Component-Concepts/8.useMemo-useCallback/README.md

 }
 ```

-### What this prevents

-- Typing in the input does **NOT** rerun the expensive calculation
-- Calculation runs only when `count` changes

-### When NOT to use useMemo

-- ❌ Simple calculations
-- ❌ "Just in case" optimization
-- ❌ Values not expensive to compute

-**Overusing useMemo can make code slower and harder to read.**

----
+In this example, when you type in the input, the expensive calculation doesn't run again because `count` didn't change.
+It only recalculates when you click the button and `count` actually changes.

+But here's the thing - don't go crazy with useMemo.
+If your calculation is simple (like `count * 2`), the overhead of memoization might actually make things slower.
+Only use it when you're actually doing something expensive.
+Overusing it can make your code harder to read and maintain.

-## useCallback
+## useCallback - for function references

-**"Memoize a FUNCTION"**

-Functions are objects.
-New render = new function reference.

-### This matters when:

-- Passing functions to memoized child components
-- Using functions as dependencies in `useEffect`

-### Syntax
+UseCallback is basically useMemo but for functions.
+Since functions are objects in JavaScript, every render creates a new function reference.
+That's usually fine, but it matters when you're passing functions to memoized child components (using React.memo) or when functions are dependencies in useEffect.

 ```jsx
 const memoizedFn = useCallback(() => {